tweecode/twine/README.md

 * fork this repository (see link at top of the project page on github)
 * make your fixes and push them to your own fork on github
 * make a pull request (see link at top of the github project page)
 * find somebody with permission to do the commmits and with the programming skills to assess your fixes.
 This will be the hardsest part of the job!!!
 Good luck.
+Try: @tmedwards or @webbedspace or @greyelf

 To report bugs, issues or feature requests, use the [github issues](https://github.com/tweecode/twine/issues) system.